murex/EventStormingJournal/_posts/2024-08-03-popular-event-storming-facilitation-tips-you-need-to-know.markdown

 - A duplicate sticky with an arrow where the event feeds back into the system (usually to the left)

 ![Drawing of a loop post-it for DDD Event Storming.
 Duplicating event post-its with an extra arrow to model loops in the domain flow.]({{site.url}}{{site.baseurl}}/imgs/2024-08-03-popular-event-storming-facilitation-tips-you-need-to-know/loop-post-it.png)

-TODO: add another picture with the two stickies and a sample design board

 ## Your turn now